jkalleberg/DV-TrioTrain/docs/getting-started/getting-started.md

 ## Model Builders

-TrioTrain provides a model development framework for DeepVariant, and is therefore compatible with **any diploid species without NIST-GIAB reference materials.** We built the DV-TT pipeline to extend DeepVariant with cattle, bison, and yak genomes.
+TrioTrain provides a model development framework for DeepVariant, and is therefore compatible with **any diploid species without NIST-GIAB reference materials.** The current version of DV-TT extends DeepVariant for use with cattle, bison, and yak genomes.
+Future versions of TrioTrain will hopefully support other domesticated animal species with the requisite data.

 TrioTrain builds new models by starting with an existing DeepVariant model.
-Version 0.8 currently uses DV-v1.4's short-read Whole Genome Sequence (WGS) model trained with the human GIAB samples.
+The current version of TT uses DV-v1.4's short-read Whole Genome Sequence (WGS) model trained with the human GIAB samples.
 TrioTrain can optionally add the allele frequency channel, if given population-level allele frequency data (PopVCF).

 ### Setup TrioTrain